phamcongthuy/challenge/faqs.markdown

 Be sure to explain why you think the strategy and methods are the best course of action for impacting the goal and metrics.

-Videos can help quickly articulate your project or your organization’s mission.
-To include a video, use a YouTube URL.
-If you don’t have a video, be sure to include a high-resolution photo that represents your idea or organization.
-Photos should be in JPG, or PNG format, at least 570 × 345 pixels.
+Be sure to include an image that represents your idea or organization.
 You’ll get the best results if you send us the highest resolution image you have.
-We suggest limiting attachment files to 5 MB each.
 We recommend avoiding a lot of text or logos in your images, as we may have to crop them to fit our site.
+Images should be in JPEG, or PNG format.

-Please note that when uploading documents, file names containing special characters (!@#$%^&\*()) are not permitted; file names should be less than or equal to 30 characters.
+Videos can also help quickly articulate your project or your organization’s mission.
+To include a video, first upload the video to a place like [YouTube](https://www.youtube.com/) or [Vimeo](https://vimeo.com/) and then include the URL for the video with your application.

 Applicants should not expect to be able to revise their applications after the submission date.